wso2-attic/siddhi-io-twitter/docs/api/1.0.0-SNAPSHOT.md

     </tr>
     <tr>
         <td style="vertical-align: top">filter.level</td>
         <td style="vertical-align: top; word-wrap: break-word">Filters tweets by the level of engagement based on the  filter.level.
-The highest level(medium) corresponds loosely to the “top tweets” filter the service already offers in its on-site search function Values will be one of either none, low, or medium.</td>
+The highest level(medium) corresponds loosely to the “top tweets” filter the service already offers in its on-site search function.
+Values will be one of either none, low, or medium.</td>
         <td style="vertical-align: top">none</td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>